Andrew Downes’ Music at Weddings

 Typeset score

-Another mistake at Anna’s wedding was the title of Andrews’ Fanfare (from Prelude, Fanfare and Postlude for Organ), played by Duncan Honeybourne at the end of the service.
-It is down in the order of service as “Toccata”.
-Anna was definitely following in her Dad’s footsteps from the point of view of the order of service!
+Another mistake at Anna’s wedding was the title of Andrews’ Fanfare from Prelude, Fanfare and Postlude for Organ, played by Duncan Honeybourne at the end of the service.
+It is down in the order of service as “Toccata”!

-For the signing of the register, the Halesowen Girls’ Choir (in which Anna and Paula had sung throughout their teens), directed by Margaret Pickford and accompanied by our future son-in-law David, sang the Holly Bough from Andrew’s Ballads for Christmas.
+For the signing of the register, the Halesowen Girls’ Choir (in which Anna and Paula had sung throughout their teens), directed by Margaret Pickford and accompanied by our future son-in-law David, sang The Holly Bough and New Year Bells from Andrew’s Ballads for Christmas.
 Our daughter Paula (bridesmaid) and I (the bride’s mother) sang with the choir in front of the Christmas tree.
 It was magical.

-Paula Downes and Andrew Downes about to walk down the aisle.
+Paula and Andrew about to walk down the aisle.
 (Paula's dress by Cynthia Downes):

 Have you performed in any of these works or come to watch?